LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

   gf = ht.GraphFrame.from_caliperreader(caliper_file)
   print(gf.tree())

 Within the jupyter notebook the color coded tree will look like this:

 .. image:: figures/Hatchet_tree.png

 =============
 Final remarks
 =============
 The capabilities of Caliper and Hatchet exceed what has been presented here.
 Our main goal was to provide users a quick start guide to building and profiling with Caliper and Hatchet.
-We highly recommend exploting the `Caliper GitHub <https://github.com/LLNL/Caliper>`_  and `Thicket GitHub <https://github.com/LLNL/Thicket>`_ pages for the latest versions and links to documentation.
+We highly recommend exploring the `Caliper GitHub <https://github.com/LLNL/Caliper>`_  and `Thicket GitHub <https://github.com/LLNL/Thicket>`_ pages for the latest versions and links to documentation.
 Finally, a full-fledged tutorial is avaible of LLNL profiling tools on YouTube `2024 Caliper, Hatchet, and Thicket <https://youtu.be/qVmxDOxM9Ws?feature=shared>`_.